 - Book someone to come in and talk to the school about sustainability, like the Rediscovery Centre in Dublin 9.
 (Full disclosure, I’m based out there 1 day a week with my Masters, but they’re a non-profit)

-- The Christmas add by supermarket Iceland last year is a lovely short animation explaining the impact of deforestation and the orangutan.
+- The Christmas add by supermarket Iceland is a lovely short animation explaining the impact of deforestation and the orangutan.
 Hard to believe this was banned for being too political!
 And in 2020 Greenpeace released a follow up called There’s a monster in my kitchen

 The Green Schools Committee website has a series of resources to help schools get their green flags in relation to waste and litter reduction and climate change action.
 Unfortunately most of the actions seem to be for the children to do personally, in school and at home.
 There appears to be very little advice on how schools can become more sustainable themselves.
 Maybe this is why I see so many unsustainable schools with green flags.